darklang/dark/fsharp-backend/tests/httptestfiles/README.md

 removing newlines.
 To get around this, you can use a hex editor, or `vim -b` with `noeol` set.
 You should also add the files to .gitattributes in this directory.

+In case you're not a `vim` expert, here are some steps to follow:
+- `vim ./file-path.test -b`
+- hit `i` to enter insert mode
+- type/paste your changes, being careful to not edit anything you don't mean to
+- hit `esc` to escape edit mode
+- type `:wq` and press `enter` to escape

 # Adjusting for minor differences

 ## Json responses